USTA Southern Regulations (Rules & Regs)

 viii.
 All eight-and-under age group tournaments in USTA Southern shall be held on 36 ft. courts and players must use appropriate equipment and approved scoring.

 ix.
-All ten-and-under age group tournaments in USTA Southern shall be held on 60 ft. courts and players must use appropriate equipment and approved scoring.
+All ten-and-under age group tournaments in USTA Southern shall be held on 60 ft. courts with an orange ball or 78 ft. courts with a green ball and players must use appropriate equipment and approved scoring.

 i.
 USTA Southern junior rankings will be based on the USTA Southern Points-Per-Round system which shall be determined by the Junior Competition Committee and published annually.